DevThant/yelpcamp/README.md

 **Cause:**

-I got this error because I had overlooked that I was not properly importing the module:
+I got this error because I was not properly importing the module:

 ```javascript
 //       #not importing any module